Galileo-dev/land-rs/docs/chapters/problem_analysis.typ

 - *Sequential convex programming (Successive Convexification)*: involves an iterative process of linearising the non-convex elements about a point obtained from the previous solution.
 This iteration process stops once a user-defined convergence criterion is met @Szmuk2016.

 == Small Margin for Error
 The first landing attempt must succeed; failure means vehicle destruction on impact.
 Carrying extra fuel for a second attempt is primarily infeasible.
 Large rocket engines struggle to throttle down to hover and require continuous propellant to maintain altitude.
 Most large rockets do not have a low enough minimum throttle, so, during landing, the rocket will have a @twr above zero.
-When the velocity reaches zero, the rocket will start moving back up @blackmore2017.
+The rocket will start moving back up @blackmore2017 when the velocity reaches zero.

 == Hardware Limits
 A successful guidance system must compute divert trajectories without exceeding hardware capabilities or safety constraints.
 Large rocket engines have thrust constraints preventing hovering, requiring continuous descent to minimise propellant usage @blackmore2017.

+== Conclusion

+This analysis clarified the requirements for a landing algorithm for real-world applications: adaptability and robustness to disturbances, generating dynamically feasible trajectories under non-convex constraints, and converging rapidly on board.